alexpevzner/sane-airscan/README.md

 ### Compatibility

-Any **eSCL** capable scanner expected to work, but only few of them were actually tested.
+Any **eSCL** capable scanner expected to work.
+Here is a list of devices that were actually tested.
+If you have success with a scanner not included into this list, please let me know.

-Sane-airscan was tested and found to work with the following scanners:
 * Canon D570
 * Canon ImageCLASS MF743cdw <sup>[1](#noteMF743cdw)</sup>
 * Canon TR4529 (PIXMA TR4500 Series)